WardDPeeters/Morphologies/README.md

 # Morphologies

-Hello!

-This repository is one for myself to try things out on my own while I figure out how morphologies work, as well as how GitHub works!
-Don't think too much of it :P
+This repository is one containing files necessary to make a clean swc -> nml conversion.
+The main file of this conversion is;
+SWC_to_NML_converter_Dev.py
+This large file contains some instructions as to how to use it, be sure to read those as well.

+In case any difficulties arise, be sure to contact me.